Data Augmentation for Meta-Learning: Experiments

 \subsection{An Empirical Comparison of Augmentation Modes}

-We empirically evaluate the performance of all four different augmentation modes identified in Section \ref{modes} on the CIFAR-FS dataset using an R2-D2 base-learner paired with both a 4-layer convolutional network backbone (as used in the original work) and a ResNet-12 backbone.
-We report the results of the most effective augmentations for each modes in Table~\ref{tab:active_pool}.
-The full table of results can be found in Appendix~\ref{appendix:full_table}.
+We empirically evaluate the performance of all four different augmentation modes identified in Section \ref{modes} on the CIFAR-FS dataset using an R2-D2 base-learner paired with both a 4-layer convolutional network backbone (as used in the original work~\citep{bertinetto2018meta}) and a ResNet-12 backbone.
+We report the results of the most effective augmentations for each mode on the ResNet-12 backbone in Table~\ref{tab:active_pool}.
+Appendix D contains an extensive table with various augmentations and both backbones.

 Table~\ref{tab:active_pool} demonstrates that each mode of augmentation individually can improve performance.
 Augmentation applied to query data is consistently more effective than the other augmentation modes.
 In particular, simply applying CutMix to query samples improves accuracy by as much as 3\% on both backbones.
 In contrast, most augmentations on support data actually damage performance.
 The overarching conclusion of these experiments is that the four modes of data augmentation for meta-learning behave differently.
 Existing meta-learning methods, which apply the same augmentations to query and support data without using task and shot augmentation, may be achieving suboptimal performance.